 9. Shots

-All caps and 1.5 inches form the left just like Scene headings.
+All caps and 1.5 inches from the left just like Scene headings.
 Here are some types of transitions:

 An Example: